Richie English

-Richard English (born 1995) is an Irish hurler who plays as a left corner-back for club side Doon and at inter-county level with the Limerick senior hurling team.
+Richard English (born 1995) is an Irish hurler who plays as a left corner-back for club side Doon and previously at inter-county level with the Limerick senior hurling team.

 Early life

 English was born in Doon, County Limerick.
 His cousin, Darragh Fitzgibbon, is a member of the Cork senior hurling team.

 Playing career

 University

 During his studies at Mary Immaculate College, English was selected for the college's senior hurling team and was appointed captain of the team in his second season.
 On 27 February 2016, he won a Fitzgibbon Cup medal as Mary I won their first ever title after a 1-30 to 3-22 defeat of the University of Limerick.
 English was once again at full-back when Mary I retained the title in 2017 following a 3-24 to 1-19 defeat of Carlow Institute of Technology.

 Club

 English joined the Doon club at a young age and played in all grades at juvenile and underage levels, enjoying championship success in under-12, under-14 and under-15 grades.
 As a member of the club's minor team, he won back-to-back championship medals in 2012 and 2013 following respective defeats of Patrickswell and Na Piarsaigh.
 English made his senior championship debut for the club in 2012.